zeruniverse/CryptoStego/README.md

 + LSB (Least Significant Bit) mode
   + Use least significant bits of RGB channels of each pixel to store message
   + Resulting image is visually identical to original one
-  + Can only stored in non-compressed format such as PNG
+  + Can only be stored in non-compressed format such as PNG
 + Fast Fourier mode
   + Store information by slightly changing lowest frequency component of each block in frequency domain
   + Robust to image compression but stores less data compared to LSB mode